Selimjerbi66/Selimjerbi66/README.md

 - **Short-term**: Secure an internship in Cybersecurity Auditing—I love the diverse challenges it offers.
 - **Long-term**: Aim for a role at a major tech company in their Network and Cybersecurity Department while developing my entrepreneurial projects.

+## 🚀 Entrepreneurship
+I'm currently developing a project called *PrestTeam: The Freelancing of Tomorrow*, a platform designed to encourage teamwork and ease entry into the professional world.
+Under the guidance of Pépite BFC, I’m working on both the front end and back end, with plans to publish and officially register the company in the near future.

 ## 🏋️ Fun Fact
 I may not look it, but I was a daily gym-goer until my senior year of high school!
 I’d love to find a company that encourages sports among its team members.